Closing arguments set in Oklahoma's case against drugmakers - Your Valley

 Closing arguments set in Oklahoma’s case against drugmakers

 NORMAN, Okla.
-(AP) — Closing arguments are expected to begin Monday in
+(AP) — Closing arguments are scheduled to begin in Oklahoma’s case against Johnson & Johnson alleging the consumer products giant and its subsidiaries helped fuel the state’s opioid crisis.

-A court spokesman said Thursday each side will be given two hours to make their arguments before Cleveland County District Judge Thad Balkman.
+Each side will have about two hours Monday to make their cases to Cleveland County District Judge Thad Balkman, who is expected to issue his ruling at a later date.

-Court spokesman Bob Burke says Balkman is expected to take the case under advisement and that it could take at least a month to make his decision.
-Burke says the judge is expected to read his decision in open court.
+Oklahoma’s is the first state case to proceed to trial and could help shape negotiations over roughly 1,500 similar lawsuits filed by state, local and tribal governments that have been consolidated before a federal judge in Ohio.

-Oklahoma alleges opioid drug makers caused a public nuisance in the state by aggressively promoting the highly addictive drugs.
-The company maintains it acted responsibly and that the state has failed to prove its case.
+Oklahoma claims the New Brunswick, New Jersey-based company aggressively marketed opioids in the state in a way that overstated their effectiveness to treat chronic pain and understated the addiction risks.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.